Minimum Variance Unbiased N:M Sparsity for the Neural Gradients: Experiments

 \paragraph{N:M structured sparsity on the neural gradients} In \cref{tab:allResultsl} we show the results of applying the suggested N:M structured sparsity for various models and datasets.
 The 1:2 results refer to the MVUE method (\cref{sec:1_2_mvue}) while the 2:4 results refer to the approximate-MVUE method (\cref{sec:approx2_4}).
-Additional experiments appear in \cref{sec:AppAdditionalExp}.
-Moreover, in the left panel of \cref{fig:r18_mvue} we compare the proposed method also with the traditional greedy method of keeping the largest elements in each block.
-While the greedy method has a very significant degradation, the proposed method achieved baseline accuracy with the simple MVUE 1:2.
+Notice the comparison with the traditional greedy method of keeping the largest elements in each block.
+While the greedy method has a very significant degradation, the proposed method achieved small or no degradation with the proposed methods.

 \paragraph{Accelerating all training phases} In \cref{tab:accelerateAll} we showed the results of the combination between the proposed N:M MVUE for the neural gradients and the N:M transposable weights presented in \cite{Hubara2021AcceleratedSN}.
 The combination between both methods allows to be able to accelerate with N:M structured sparsity all training GEMM operations with minimal or no accuracy degradation.
-Moreover, we show the combination of N:M sparsity in all training GEMM with 8-bit quantization.
-For the quantization we used INT8 \citep{SAWB} in the forward path and FP8 \citep{Chmiel2020NeuralGA} in the backward pass.
+Moreover, in \cref{tab:accelerateAllQ} we show the combination of N:M sparsity in all training GEMM with 8-bit quantization.
+For the quantization we used INT8 \citep{SAWB} in the weights and activations and FP8 \citep{Chmiel2020NeuralGA} in the neural gradients.

-\paragraph{N:M structured sparsity on the activations} We experimented with greedy N:M fine-grained sparse activations on ResNet18 and ResNet50 over ImageNet, wherein for each block of size M we keep the M-N larger elements.
-Note that in CNNs the activations memory footprint is much larger than the weights footprint (especially for the first set of layers), so in term of memory reduction activations pruning is more effective than weights pruning.
-Throughout our experiments, we did not change the training regime and used the sparse activations from scratch.
-As can be seen in the right panel of \cref{fig:r18_mvue} applying only fine-grained sparse activations results in notable accuracy degradation for both training and validation.
-However, a simple fix is to apply ReLU before the fine-grained sparse activations; this results in on-par accuracy over ResNet18 and ResNet50 (\cref{tab:activations_R18_R50}).

-\paragraph{Accelerating inference} Inference requires compressing only the weights and activations.
-Thus, we experimented in \cref{tab:inferece_R18} with greedy N:M fine-grained sparsity of weight and activations.
-To compete with the latest inference acceleration results based on quantization-aware techniques, we further quantize the weights and activation to 4-bit using the SAWB method \cite{SAWB}.
-Since on average we have $N/2$ MAC operations for each block, the BOPS \cite{wang2020differentiable} reduction is equivalent to 2-bit quantization.
-We experimented with N:M fine-grained sparse activations and weights using ResNet18 over ImageNet using two training schemes: